 African Soundscapes edited by Gregory Barz

 African music has been a topic of considerable scholarly and general interest.
-The books in this new interdisciplinary series will highlight contemporary African music in its cultural contexts and the contributions of African expressive culture to global music traditions.
-The series will include works by scholars based in Africa.
+The books in this interdisciplinary series will highlight contemporary African music in its cultural contexts and the contributions of African expressive culture to global music traditions.
+The African Soundscapes series, edited by Gregory Barz, will include works by scholars based in Africa.